 Toner Cartridge vs Drum Cartridge.
 Any Difference?

 Toner cartridge vs drum cartridge, what is the difference?
 Many customers have been asking us this question.
 Therefore, let us quickly run through the roles and responsibilities of each of this component, the naming convention and how they complement each other to produce a beautiful print out for you.
-We are not delving too technical into the details as this article mainly serves to help consumers make informed purchasing decisions
+We are not delving too technical into the details as this article mainly serves to help consumers make more informed purchasing decisions

 The toner cartridge is the most commonly changed component in the laser printer.
 This is the component where the toner powder (aka ink for ink cartridges) is stored.
-There are as many as 9 important components within a laser printer (if interested, you can read up more from a previous article written Here)
+There are as many as 9 important components within a laser printer (if you are interested, you can read up more from a previous article written Here)

 A toner cartridge contains coloured or carbon / iron oxide powder (toner) that is positively charged, which is then “melted” onto the paper.
 The toner powder is distributed onto the paper evenly with the help of the doctor blade (part of the toner cartridge), forming the image that the printer drum has helped construct.
 Examples of toner cartridge is as below

 The drum cartridge (aka as imaging unit) is a component which is usually attached to the toner cartridge.
 It has a general frame structure which enables the toner cartridge to “sit” and cache nicely to it.
 Some brands like Brother and Samsung, they have designed both drum cartridge and toner cartridge to be separate units for easier maintenance work and to provide more affordable toner prices.
 Other brands like Canon and HP, the toner cartridge and drum cartridge units are combined into one toner cartridge and hence, typically you can expect it to slightly higher in price.